kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 **Decoding**

 There is currently no built-in support for SVG.
-Use ``ImageDecoders/Empty`` to pass the original image data to an SVG-enabled view and render is using an external mechanism.
+Use ``ImageDecoders/Empty`` to pass the original image data to an SVG-enabled view and render it using an external mechanism.

 **Encoding**